lucianbumb/GoogleFontIconsForWeb/README.md

 **Important:** All icon names are written in **UPPERCASE**.
 Please ensure that you use uppercase letters when referencing icons in your project.

-## Improving the CSS for Icon Appearance
+## How to change Icon Appearance ?

 ```CSS